Locations:

 Advertisement

-In very rare cases, torn calf muscle complications can include:
+In very rare cases, ruptured calf muscle complications may include:

 Diagnosis and Tests

-Your healthcare provider may perform imaging exams to evaluate your calf muscles:
+Your healthcare provider may perform imaging exams to evaluate your muscles:

-• Ultrasound with Doppler: This type of ultrasound uses sound waves to create pictures of soft tissue inside your body.
+• Doppler ultrasound: This type of ultrasound uses sound waves to create pictures of soft tissue inside your body.
 It also tracks the way blood flows through your body.
-This scan allows your provider to check for muscle tears, as well as internal bleeding and blood clots.

 • MRI: An MRI shows detailed images of the soft tissues in your body.
-This test can help your provider see the difference between muscle injuries and problems with your tendons and ligaments.
+It can help your provider see the difference between muscle injuries and problems with your tendons and ligaments.

 Management and Treatment

-After confirming you have a torn calf muscle, your healthcare provider may recommend a home treatment known as RICE:
+After confirming you have a calf muscle tear, your healthcare provider may recommend a home treatment known as RICE:

-• Rest: Once you feel calf pain, stop doing physical activity and rest your leg.
-Don’t push through pain, which can make the problem worse.
-You might be required to use crutches or wear a boot for several days.
+• Rest: Stop doing physical activity and rest your leg.
+Don’t push through the pain, which can make the problem worse.
+You may have to use crutches or wear a boot for several days.

 • Ice: Put an ice pack or cold compress on your calf muscles for 20 minutes every two hours.
 Don’t apply ice directly to your skin.